 What is matched betting?

-Matched betting has been a method used for over 15 years.
+Matched betting has been in common use for over 15 years.
 As the internet grew in popularity, bookmakers (like William Hill and Ladbrokes) realised there was huge potential for new customers.
-Many people liked a flutter on a sporting event but didn’t like to go into the bookies.
-The internet now gave these people a chance to bet as much as they like without leaving the house.
+Many people liked a flutter on a sporting event but never fancied stepping into the bookies.

-But how did bookies go about getting customers to choose their services over their competitors’?
+But, in such a competitive market, how did bookies go about getting customers to choose their services over their rivals?
 By giving them free bets.

 Matched betting involves taking advantage of these free bets.

 For example, bookmaker A will offer you a free bet of £10 if you bet £10 on an event.
 So you choose a tennis match where two players have equal chances of winning.
 You place £10 on one player to win with bookmaker A and £10 ‘lay bet‘ on his opponent to win with bookmaker B. Now it doesn’t matter who wins, as you will earn your money back whatever the result.
 But not only that, you will earn a free £10 bet.

 Now, this is a very simplified explanation as there are other factors to consider.
 But don’t worry if you’ve just read the above and still have no idea.
 I have written an example below to help you understand.
 And if that doesn’t explain it… there are companies out there that offer a complete matched betting service.
 They will guide you through the whole process.

 Take a look at this short video by Profit Accumulator for more information.

 How much money do you need to start matched betting?

 The more cash you have, the more potential you have to earn.
 However, a starting bank of around £50-60 is sufficient enough to start betting.
 This will allow you to start with the small offers and work your way up to the better ones.